 The DNA of a Celebrity Makeup Line

-Celebrities have long worked with brands as the face of their products in commercials, print ads, and other promotional ways.
-In the 1990s and 2000s, American celebrities started to venture into new territory by launching their own signature scents.
+Celebrities have long been the faces for beauty and fashion products in commercials, print ads, etc. However, in the 1990s and 2000s, American celebrities started to venture into new territory by launching their own ”signature scents.”

-The proliferation of internet-based, direct-to-consumer retailing and the rise of social media marketing has changed the celebrity merchandise tactics.
-Celebrities have taken their business ventures to the next level by launching their own celebrity makeup lines.
+In recent years, the proliferation of internet-based, direct-to-consumer retailing changed celebrity and brand relationships.
+Additionally, the rise of social media marketing altered the celebrity merchandising tactics.
+Instead of acting solely as spokespeople for known brands, some celebrities ventured to the next level by launching their own celebrity makeup lines.

 Some of the early celebrities to capitalize on the rise of celebrity makeup line include Kat Von D, Kylie Jenner, Rihanna, and Kim Kardashian.
-Celebrities like Kylie Minogue, Millie Bobbie Brown, and Kesha are now dipping their toes into the world of celebrity makeup lines.
+Moreover, celebrities like Kylie Minogue, Millie Bobbie Brown, and Kesha are now dipping their toes into the world of celebrity makeup lines.

 In Defense of Celebrity Makeup Lines

-- Some celebrities have profound effects on a country’s beauty trends.
-They set new trends and bring lesser-known trends to the forefront.
+- Some celebrities profoundly impact a country’s beauty trends.
+In doing so, these influencers set new trends or bring lesser-known trends to the forefront of pop culture.

-- Adolescents often emulate their favorite celebrities beauty and fashion!
+- Adolescents often emulate their favorite celebrity’s beauty and fashion choices, anyways!

 Against Celebrity Makeup Lines